bknie1/Practice-WPF/README.md

 STA means UI elements have thread affinity.
 The thread that creates a UI element becomes the owner.
 Only the owner can interact with that element directly.

 All WPF UI elements are derived from the dispatcher object.

+It's best to leave long running threads in the background-thread rather than at the UI-thread level so we can continue using the application uninhibited.

+### Global Exceptions Handling

+#### Dispatcher.UnhandledException
+Exceptions for UI specific thread.
+#### Application.DispatcherUnhandledException
+Exceptions from the main thread.
+#### AppDomain.UnhandledException
+Exceptions from a domain.
+#### TaskScheduler.OnobservedTaskException
+Exceptions from tasks.